Andriy Sadovyi: Mayor of Lviv (2006–)

 Led by Sadovyi, the party Self Reliance finished third in the Ukrainian parliamentary election in October 2014.
 The party won 33 seats.
 Sadovyi decided to remain as mayor of Lviv instead of taking a seat in parliament.

 In the summer of 2016, the Lviv Gribovitsky landfill was closed on court-order, after a fire erupted on-site and claimed the lives of four.
 The closure led to the dumping of Lviv garbage inside the city and in other area not equipped for this purpose.
 In November 2016, Sadovyi launched a new tram route that connected the central part of the city with the Sykhiv district.
 On October 17, 2016, a Center for the provision of services to combatants was opened in Lviv.
-In addition, the Lviv City Council, at Sadovy's initiative, decided to allocate UAH 400 million in 2017-2020 for material assistance to anti-terrorist operation participants, including UAH 100,000 for each soldier; the city undertook to facilitate the allocation of land to anti-terrorist operation participants outside the city, or to provide monetary compensation, as well as to provide housing for the families of war victims, the seriously wounded and orphans.
+In addition, the Lviv City Council, at Sadovy's initiative, decided to allocate ₴400 million in 2017-2020 for material assistance to anti-terrorist operation participants, including ₴100,000 for each soldier; the city undertook to facilitate the allocation of land to anti-terrorist operation participants outside the city, or to provide monetary compensation, as well as to provide housing for the families of war victims, the seriously wounded and orphans.
 The decision was made by 53 votes "for", "against" 0.

 In March 2017 Sadovyi announced the signing of a memorandum on the termination of Lviv's trash block.
 However, in June 2017, due to the severity of the problem – more than 9,000 tons of garbage had accumulated in and around the city – the issue was handed-over to the Lviv Regional State Administration for two years.

 Self Reliance announced on 3 October 2018 that Sadovyi was their candidate in the 2019 Ukrainian presidential election.
 He was a candidate in the election from 8 January until 1 March 2019, when he decided to withdraw to support the candidacy of Anatoliy Hrytsenko.
 Hrytsenko had already asked Sadovyi about 1 year prior to support his candidacy, Sadovyi eventually withdrew from the presidential election due to his low rating in opinion polls.
 Registration of Sadovyi's candidacy was officially cancelled on 5 March 2019.
 In these election Hrytsenko did not proceed to the second round of the election; in the first round he placed fifth with 6.91% of the votes.